Skip to main content

 • Improves steatosis, inflammation, and ballooning.

-We recommend consuming vitamin E naturally through consumption of sunflower seeds, wheat germ, hazelnuts, almonds.
+We recommend consuming vitamin E naturally through consumption of sunflower seeds, wheat germ, hazelnuts, almonds, olive oil, avocados, red bell pepper, spinach

-We do not recommend high dose Vitamin E supplements in patients with diabetes, cirrhosis, or cardiovascular risk
+We do not recommend high dose Vitamin E supplements - 800 IU/day - in patients with diabetes, cirrhosis, or cardiovascular risk without medical guidance.

 Omega-3 Fatty Acids (EPA/DHA)